As Ukraine war rages, diplomats near Iran nuclear agreement - The Boston Globe

 Lavrov said the negotiations were in the “home stretch” and suggested that last-minute Russian objections to the potential spillover of Ukraine-related sanctions into activities Moscow might undertake with Tehran under a new nuclear deal had been overcome.

-He said the agreement under consideration would carve those activities out, something the U.S. has not denied and has said the Russians should have understood from the beginning.
+He said the agreement under consideration would carve those activities out, something the United States has not denied and has said the Russians should have understood from the beginning.

 Advertisement

-He said the U.S. would not allow Russia to flout Ukraine-related sanctions by funneling money or other assets through Iran.
+He said the United States would not allow Russia to flout Ukraine-related sanctions by funneling money or other assets through Iran.
 Any deal “is not going to be an escape hatch for the Russian Federation and the sanctions that have been imposed on it because of the war in Ukraine.”

 Deal critics are skeptical that Russia won't at least try to evade Ukraine sanctions in dealings with Iran and have warned that potential sanctions-busting is just one reason they will oppose a new agreement.